EAGE-HAGI 1st Asia Pacific Meeting on Near Surface Geoscience & Engineering

 Uploading your abstract

 In order to submit your extended abstract successfully, follow the steps in the Call for Extended Abstracts module.
-After submission, and up to the close of the Call for Abstracts (17 August 2018 23:59 hrs (GMT +8)), you will not be able to edit your submission.
+After submission, and up to the close of the Call for Abstracts (31 December 2017 23.59 hrs (GMT +2)), you will be able to edit your submission (please login to your account, then go to your Dashboard and select the extended abstract in the Submissions submenu).